ivankocienski/event-site-rails/README.md

 - opensearch (or docker)
 - (probably other binary dependencies gems rely on)

+## Pulling Placecal Data

+The PC dataset needs to be downloaded periodically to stay up-to-date.
+This is just a small binary script that is run by `bin/snapshot-placecal` - it's output lives in the repo in `db/snapshots` and the data loading scripts automatically use the latest snapshot.
+This does not load anything in the database or do any of the processing steps mentioned below.

 ## Preflight

 Given the correct ruby version is installed and the OpenSearch server is running.